MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Printing-Reports.md

 - Print a report from the **Print Preview** page.

-  > [!NOTE]
-  >  The printer that you use determines what to do if the actual paper size in the printer differs from the page size that is specified.

   With [!INCLUDE[nav_web](includes/nav_web_md.md)], from the print preview, you can only print to a local printer.
 To print from the print preview, you must the install a client-side component.
 For more information, see [Printing Reports from ReportViewer](http://go.microsoft.com/fwlink/?LinkId=225474).

 ## Specifying Page Settings and Orientation